Overview of MDF Wood

 Medium-density fiberboard is the most versatile building material I know of.
-Because it’s inexpensive and fairly durable, it’s a good choice for practical projects like shelving and storage cabinets.
-But MDF is great for decorative projects too.
-The smooth surface is perfect for painting, and a router leaves crisp profiles with no splintering, burning or tear-out.
+Because it’s inexpensive and fairly durable, medium density fiberboard s a good choice for practical projects like shelving and storage cabinets.
+But MDF wood is great for decorative projects too.
+The smooth surface of medium density fiberboard is perfect for painting, and a router leaves crisp profiles with no splintering, burning or tear-out.

 Over the past 15 years, I’ve used MDF to build everything from crude shelving in my shop to fancy trim in upscale homes.
 I’ve even used it for furniture and ornate millwork like the trim board shown in the lead photo.
 In fact, my own home is entirely trimmed out with MDF moldings made from about 50 sheets of MDF.
 Yes, I’m a fan of the stuff.
 This article will cover the most important things I’ve learned about working with MDF—and help you avoid some of the frustrating mistakes I’ve made.